 Human evolution may have involved the gradual assembly of scattered skeletal traits, fossils of Homo naledi and other species show.

 The past 15 years have called into question every assumption about who we are and where we came from.
 Turns out our evolution is more baffling than we thought.
-To read this article login with the username firstname.lastname@example.org and password 22aggs.
+To read this article log in with username: email@example.com and password: 22library

 Did scientists discover the oldest Homo sapiens remains on record?
 Depends on your definition of what’s human.